garniergere/Reference.Db.SNPs.Quercus/README.md

 The published data correct and largely expand :
-* the previous oak candidate genes database of the Quercus Portal at https://arachne.pierroton.inra.fr/QuercusPortal/
+* the current Quercus Portal <A HREF="https://arachne.pierroton.inra.fr/QuercusPortal/"> candidate genes database  </A>
 * the previous SNP dataset currently available at the eLab from Evoltree www.evoltree.eu/index.php/snp-db/ which are directly derived from these candidate genes.
 This previous set of SNP can be examined online using the "Fagaceae" & "Quercus petraea/robur" filter options and then "update", and they can also be downloaded in batch from http://www.evoltree.eu/et_extensions/elab-data/SNP_Database_Export.xls

 Polymorphic loci lists and additional information are available as Supplementary information of the above reference at the following BioRxiv link: